mdn/yari/README.md

 Now run the following command to create a `.env` file inside your `yari` repo root and set the `CONTENT_ROOT` environment variable equal to the path to the `content` repo.
+Also set the `CONTENT_TRANSLATED_ROOT` environment variable equal to the path of the `translated-content` repo.
 This is so the Yari app can find the content it needs to render.
-You'll need to replace `/path/to/mdn/content/files` with the path to the `/files` folder inside your clone of the `content` repo:
+You'll need to replace `/path/to/mdn/content/files` with the path to the `/files` folder inside your clone of the `content` and `translated-content` repositories:

     echo CONTENT_ROOT=/path/to/mdn/content/files >> .env
+    echo CONTENT_TRANSLATED_ROOT=/path/to/mdn/translated-content/files >> .env

 At this point, you can get started.
 Run the following lines to compile required files, start the Yari web server running, and open it in your browser: